Category Archives: Exploring Tivoli, NY

 https://www.facebook.com/littlepicklesgeneralstore/

-Some of my other favorites such as Equis Gallery and Village Pizza III were closed that day but I was able to have another snack at Annabelle’s Village Bake Shop at 7501 North Broadway (right next door to Little Pickles) and I had a jelly doughnut that said to me “buy me”!
+Some of my other favorites such as Equis Gallery and Village Pizza III were closed that day but I was able to have another snack at Annabelle’s Village Bake Shop at 7501 North Broadway (right next door to Little Pickles-Closed in August 2024) and I had a jelly doughnut that said to me “buy me”!
 They know how to make a good doughnut.
 The jelly was so tangy and the doughnut was soft and fresh.
 The store has that classic bakery look almost like you are visiting an old General Store.

-Annabelle’s Village Bake Shop at 7501 North Broadway
+Annabelle’s Village Bake Shop at 7501 North Broadway (Closed August 2024)

 Welcome to our Site